Logo of AccediaContact us

 - Georgi Yolovski, Software Consultant

-7. understand your client’s goals
+7. Understand your client's goals

 Working with people makes your career as a software engineer even more dynamic.
 In order to have a good relationship with your client, practicing your communication skills is essential.
 Good argumentation and reasoning can often help the client make the best choice for their project.
 If you have any concerns, try communicating them in a way that is clearly demonstrating your support, and the fact that you are all working towards the same goal.
 You will never manage to find a solution if you don’t understand your client's perspective.
 As a software engineer you don't write code for the sake of writing code, but to create software that gives business value to the client.
 So, make sure to get familiar with the business domain, understand how valuable the feature that you're currently implementing is, ask questions, and give suggestions - the clients will appreciate it.
 This on the other hand will help you gain knowledge in a different domain and industry, which can be used in future projects.